 Return of Remains

-Covers up to $7,000 for the preparation and transportation of the deceased to his/her province of residence, or $3,000 for cremation or burial at the place of death.
+Covers the cost for preparation and transportation to your country of origin, destination in Canada, or the cost of cremation or burial at the place of death

-Covers up to $500 for licensed care for a dependant traveling with you in the instance that you are hospitalized for 48 hours or more.
+Covers the cost for licensed child care for a dependant traveling with you if you are hospitalized (up to $500)

-Covers up to $150 per day to a maximum of $1,000, for accommodations, meals, necessary telephone calls, and taxi or bus fares incurred by an accompanying family member in the event you are hospitalized on the scheduled date of your return to Canada.
+Covers the cost of accommodations, meals, phone calls and taxi or bus fares incurred by an accompanying family member in the event hospitalization continues after the policy expiry date

 This is a summary of benefits.
-Please refer to the policy wording for complete details.
+Please refer to policy wording for complete details.

 We'll gladly answer them